jbkinder/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "SSHRC-FRQSC Postdoctoral Fellow"
+role = "Postdoctoral Fellow in Environmental Humanities"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "McGill University", url = "https://mcgill.ca/" }, { name = "Petrocultures Research Group", url = "http://petrocultures.com"}, { name = "Grierson Research Group", url = "https://www.griersonresearchgroup.ca"}, { name = "Just Powers", url = "http://justpowers.ca"}, {name = "After Oil", url = "http://afteroil.ca"} ]
+organizations = [ { name = "Mahindra Humanities Center, Harvard University", url = "https://mahindrahumanities.fas.harvard.edu/" }, { name = "Petrocultures Research Group", url = "http://petrocultures.com"}, { name = "Grierson Research Group", url = "https://www.griersonresearchgroup.ca"}, { name = "Just Powers", url = "http://justpowers.ca"}, {name = "After Oil", url = "http://afteroil.ca"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Jordan B. Kinder is currently a SSHRC-FRQSC Postdoctoral Fellow at McGill University in the Department of Art History & Communication Studies, and a citizen of the Métis Nation of Alberta.
+bio = "Jordan B. Kinder is currently a Mahindra Humanities Center Postdoctoral Fellow in Environmental Humanities at Harvard University (2022-23), and a citizen of the Métis Nation of Alberta.
 He holds a PhD in English and Film Studies from the University of Alberta where he wrote a dissertation that studies the cultural politics of energy, media, infrastructure, and environment through a case study of the burgeoning pro-oil movement in Canada.
-Over 2022-23, he will be a Mahindra Humanities Center Postdoctoral Fellow at Harvard University.
 In Fall 2023, he will be an assistant professor in the Department of Communication Studies and Cultural Studies at Wilfrid Laurier University."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""